 When the model does include the stores that a warehouse makes deliveries to, then do not define any daily demand for products at the warehouse.
 Inventory levels will be reflected by the daily deliveries of products to the warehouse and shipments from that warehouse on routes starting at that warehouse.
 Those deliveries and shipments will determine on-hand amounts at the warehouse.
 If demand numbers for those products were entered at the warehouse, it would result in a double counting of the actual demand.

-SIMULATION TIMELINE – The time unit used by SCM Globe simulations is the hour.
-And results are aggregated into 24-hour days for display in the simulations.
-If you want to model and simulate periods longer than 30 – 60 days, you can scale the timeline.
-For instance, in your model one day could represent two days, or one week, or one month instead of just a day.
+The time unit used by SCM Globe simulations is the hour.
+The simulation engine calculates the state of each entity in the supply chain in hourly snapshots.
+And the results are aggregated into 24-hour days for display on screen and in downloaded simulation data.
+If you want to model and simulate periods longer than 30 – 60 days, you can expand the scale of the timeline.
+In your model one day could represent two days, or a week, or a month instead of just one day.
 To use this technique, adjust your model so that daily operating costs become two-day, or weekly or monthly costs.
 Set production and demand rates equal to two-day, weekly or monthly rates as well.
 And vehicle speeds also increase by a factor equal to the number of days represented by a single day in your model.
-For example, if you want one day to equal a week (7 days), then increase vehicle speeds by a factor of 7.
-See the Ancient Silk Road supply chain case study and model for an example of a supply chain model where one day equals a week.
+For example, if you want one day to equal a week (7 days), then multiply vehicle speeds by 7, and divide vehicle times between departure by 7.
+See the Ancient Silk Road case study for an example of expanding the timeline to get a longer term view of supply chain operations.

 Simulations are typically focused on 30-day periods, not 6-month or annual periods.
 This is because most supply chain professional organizations recommend a 30-day sales and operations planning (S&OP) cycle.
 In the S&OP process companies forecast product demand for a 30-day period because 30-day forecasts are inherently more accurate than 90-day or 1-year forecasts.
 High rates of change and unpredictable events in the global economy make it difficult to create accurate forecasts for periods beyond 30 days.
 This means companies navigate their way through an uncertain world by using 30-day forecast and planning windows.